anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Opportunity is missed by most because it is dressed in overalls and looks like work.
+Quote: To do all that one is able to do, is to be a man; to do all that one would like to do, is to be a god.

-By: Thomas Edison
+By: Napoleon